mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 To capture good driving behavior, I recorded two reverse laps on track one using center lane driving.
 Here is an example image of center lane driving.

-![alt text][image2]
+!["Center Driving, center camera"][center_driving_center]

 I used the data provided by Udacity in combination with my own data.

-# TODO recovery data - if not, delete below section and write instead:

 I never had to record recovery driving, as I was using imagery from all three cameras with steering offsets.
 This yielded stable recoveries from the sides.
 The same image of center driving, seen from all three cameras:

-# TODO image from all three cameras center driving
-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+!["Center Driving, left camera"][center_driving_left]
+!["Center Driving, center camera"][center_driving_center]
+!["Center Driving, right camera"][center_driving_right]

 For track 2, I recorded two laps of forward driving on the center line.

 To augment the data set, I flipped images and angles and added these new data points.
 This was necessary because the especially track 1 has a strong bias on left turns, but the model should generalize over left and right turns.
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+Images and measurements are flipped on-the-fly, the code is shown under "Model Architecture and Training Strategy, section 1".

 Another shortcoming of the dataset is that steering information (especially sharp turns) are relatively sparse.
 I therefore added an oversampling function, which will add csv lines to the dataset multiple times, depending on the absolute value of the steering measurement.
 I experimented with ln(abs(measurement)) and the measurement as is as multipliers:
 ```python